waffelz0/BFASM/README.md

 # Removed Statements
 The table of statements that have been removed in earlier versions are listed below.

-Statement | Reason | Version Removed
+Statement | Reason for Removal | Version Removed
 :-- | :-- | :--
 `begin_if %x` | Replaced with `if`. | v0.1
 `end_if` | Unified with `end_while` as `end`. | v0.1